A Beginner’s Guide to Scuba Diving

 Do not dive by yourself

-This is especially important if you are a beginner in diving.
+This is especially important if you are a beginner at diving.
 There is no good that can come from going underwater by yourself.

 There are many different dangers you can encounter under the sea, that you might not know how to react to, especially if you are just learning how to scuba dive.
 Newer divers often use up their air supply a lot quicker than experienced ones, and you don’t want to be trapped underwater by yourself in case that happens.